 How much information should you include?
 How many pages should a resume be?
 It's important to strike the right balance between providing enough detail and the adequate length of a resume.

-How to write one-page resumes?
+How to write a one-page resume?

 - Professional summary;